Holmlia: Contemporary

 In recent times Holmlia is more known for being a dense and diverse residential suburb of Oslo.
 Suburban development began in the late 1970s, and today the area is characterized by a mix of terraced houses and high-rise apartment buildings.
 The neighborhood now contains about 4,500 apartments, most of which built in the 1980s, making it one of Oslo's largest and newest suburbs.

 Since Holmlia became a populous residential suburb of Oslo, little of the area's agricultural history remains.
 However, the main buildings and animal pens at the Ås farm were preserved by the city of Oslo, and the Southern Ås Farm (Søndre Ås Gård og Miljøsenter) is now an environmental center that gives city-dwellers a taste of farm life.

-On 26 January 2001, the racially motivated murder of Benjamin Hermansen in Holmlia sparked protest marches across Norway.
+On 26 January 2001, the racially motivated murder of Benjamin Hermansen in Holmlia sparked protest marches across Norway and in especially Oslo, against racism and right-wing extremism.